johnshields/TheBattle-AR-Scene/README.md

-# Giant Fight - AR Scene
+# The Battle - AR Scene
 An experimental Augmented Reality Scene done in Unity with C#.